KIC/pandas_ml_utils/README.md

 ## Wanna help?
 * currently I only need binary classification
     * maybe you want to add a feature for multiple classes
-    * or you want to add non classification prediction models
+* for non classification problems you might want to augment the `Summary`
 * write some tests
 * add different more charts for a better understanding/interpretation of the models
 * implement hyper parameter tuning